apache/nifi/nifi-stateless/README.md

 # Stateless NiFi

 ### Build:
-`mvn package`
+`mvn package -P docker`

-Docker image will be tagged nifi-stateless:1.10.0-SNAPSHOT
+Docker image will be tagged apache/nifi-stateless:1.10.0-SNAPSHOT-dockermaven

 ### Usage:
-After building, the Program can be run from the `target` directory:
+After building, the image can be used as follows `docker run <options> apache/nifi-stateless:1.10.0-SNAPSHOT-dockermaven <arguments>`
-`java -cp "lib/*" org.apache.nifi.stateless.NiFiStateless <lib dir> <nar working directory> <arguments>`

 Where the arguments dictate the runtime to use:
 ```